Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 - The ``ACPglobal`` setting solves the :ref:`polar ACOPF <polar-label>` to global optimality.
 In addition to a feasible point, this setting also tries to prove global optimality.
-It is one of the most difficult problems to solve and thus usually leads to very long runtimes.
+This problem is harder to solve and thus usually leads to very long runtimes.

 - The ``ACRglobal`` setting solves the  :ref:`rectangular ACOPF<qcqp-label>
   to global optimality.
 In addition to a feasible point, this setting also tries to prove global optimality.
-It is one of the most difficult problems to solve and thus usually leads to very long runtimes.
+This problem is harder to solve and thus usually leads to very long runtimes.

 - The ``ACrelax`` setting solves a Second Order Cone (SOC) relaxation of the